Techtonica/curriculum/application workshops/workshop-1.md

     	var myNewName = window.prompt('Pick a new name!');
     	document.getElementById('user-name').innerHTML = myNewName;
   	}
-  	document.onclick = replaceName;
+  	document.onclick = replaceName();
 	```
+- How would you change the above code to replace the name on the page with the name variable you created?

-- Also, can you identify selectors, attributes, properties, and values in your CSS?
+- Identify selectors, attributes, properties, and values in your CSS.

 ### Check for Understanding